-There are many reasons for thinking about counselling: perhaps you’re experiencing difficulties in your relationships or maybe you are handling far too much stress or anxiety.
-Or maybe you can’t shake off a persistent low mood… perhaps you feel a sense of being weighed down with negative feelings.
+There are many reasons for thinking about counselling: perhaps you’re experiencing difficulties in your relationship or maybe you are handling far too much stress or anxiety.
+Maybe you can’t shake off a persistent low mood and that sense of being weighed down with negative feelings.

 Whatever the reason, I know that when we’re feeling tangled up, anxious and over-whelmed, talking with a qualified, experienced counsellor can help make sense of confusing thoughts and feelings because essentially counselling is about being carefully listened to.
 Being well listened to can help you to listen to yourself a little differently and this can bring about helpful changes in how you view the problem you are facing.

 I have over 20 years’ varied experience as a counsellor, with a particular interest and expertise in grief therapy and the existential crisis that comes with terminal diagnosis.

 As a Registered Member of BACP, I am committed to providing a safe, confidential, and non-judgemental environment for you to explore the issues which might be troublesome for you and for you to feel heard, valued and validated.

 Each session lasts for one hour.
 The number of sessions could be for an agreed time period or on an open-ended basis, but however long it takes, the aim of the therapy is always to enable you to enhance your life, to live it more fully and to face the future with courage.

 As both a supervisor and as a counsellor I work from an integrative, encouragement focused approach, where encouragement and hope are central elements.

 So what is an integrative approach and how can it help?